-- Wash and drain the chopped spinach very well.
+Wash and drain the chopped spinach very well.
 If using frozen spinach, thaw completely and squeeze out excess water.
-Spinach should be dry.
+Spinach should be dry before you begin cooking.

 Prepare the Phyllo

-- Carefully remove the phyllo roll from the plastic sleeve.
-Most packages come in 12x18-inch sheets when opened fully.
+Carefully remove the phyllo roll from the plastic sleeve.
+Most packages come in 12- by 18-inch sheets when opened fully.

-- Using scissors or sharp knife, cut the sheets in half to make two stacks of 9x12-inch sheets.
+Using scissors or sharp knife, cut the sheets in half to make two stacks of 9- by 12-inch sheets.
 To prevent drying, cover one stack with wax paper and a damp paper towel while working with the other.